aduboseh/iter/docs/MCP_API.md

 #### `node.create`

-Create a new SCG node with initial belief and energy values.
+Create a new Iter node with initial belief and energy values.

 **Input Schema:**
 ```json